huynhduc0/exchange-ws/README.md

     ```
 3. Observe the response from the server.

-## Online Server

-The service is deployed and accessible at [hihi.itmosvn.me](http://hihi.itmosvn.me).

 ## Monitoring

 We use Grafana for monitoring the service.
 The Grafana dashboard provides insights into the performance and health of the service.

-### Grafana Dashboard

-To access the Grafana dashboard, navigate to the Grafana instance and log in with your credentials.
-The dashboard includes various metrics such as CPU usage, memory usage, and request rates.

 ## Deployment Strategy